danpknox/RestaurantChatBot/README.md

 Simple rule based chat bot meant to act as a customer service provider for imaginary cafe.
-Provides user with menu and is able to make reservations, take orders, etc. Incorporates python functions, while loops, and dictionary.
+Provides user with menu and is able to make reservations, take orders, etc. Incorporates python functions, while loops, lists, append/remove methods, and a dictionary.